Breast Augmentation FAQ

 Should Breast Implants Be Placed Above or Under the Muscle?

 For silicone implants, we now have a wide range of options for their size, shape, and profile.
 The fill volume of an implant, or how much looseness the implant has, affects its appearance once placed, especially when it’s above the muscle.
-Many silicone implants with subglandular placement have had excellent results.
-Two major benefits of this method are a shortened recovery time as well as a decreased rate of revision.
+Many silicone implants with subglandular placement have excellent results.
+Two major benefits of this method are shortened recovery time and a decreased rate of revision.